PolySync/oscc/README.md

 Now that all your Arduino modules are properly setup, it is time to start sending control commands.
 There is an example application to do this that uses a gamepad.
-The example interfaces to the joystick gamepad via the SDL2 game controller library and sends CAN commands over the control CAN bus via the Kvaser CANlib SDK.
+The example interfaces to the joystick gamepad via the SDL2 game controller library and sends CAN commands over the control CAN bus via socketcan.
 These CAN control commands are interpreted by the respective Arduino modules and used to actuate the vehicle.
 This application has been tested with a Logitech F310 gamepad and a wired Xbox 360 controller, but should work with any SDL2 supported game controller.
 Controllers with rumble capabilities will provide feedback when OSCC is enabled or disabled.